 Here is an overview of events in the region, laying out the key dates of legislation and the developments and permit applications that happened simultaniously.

-The Public Prosecutor’s Office in North Macedonia opened a case to determine whether the Bitola plant is disposing of its ash properly, after the surrounding area was covered in coal ash blown from the disposal site.
+The Public Prosecutor’s Office in North Macedonia opens a case to investigate the Bitola plant’s ash disposal, after the surrounding area is covered in wind-blown coal ash.

 A contract for installing desulphurisation equipment at Kakanj 6 and 7 units was signed between Elektroprivreda BiH and the Chinese company Dongfang Electric International Corporation.

-The Serbian public utility announces a tender for the conceptual design of decommissioning the Morava and Kolubara A power plants, however without a clear timeline of such works.
+Serbian public utility EPS announces a tender for the conceptual design of decommissioning the Morava and Kolubara A power plants, however without a clear timeline for such works.

 The deadline for submitting final NECPs to the Energy Community Secretariat expires, without any of the Western Balkan countries meeting it.